July 31st

 Commentary:

-There is no scarcity for of subhāṣitas on vidyā.
-In this one, the poet says vidyā is like kāmadhenu, the celestial cow, that grants all wishes.
-It gives one the means to achieve anything he desires!
-How he puts it to use is up to him!
-One can use his vidyā to attain more money, fame, name, or better yet, mukti (salvation).
-Knowledge is compared to a mother who nurtures because knowledge nurtures one's thinking.
+Knowledge is compared to a mother who nurtures because knowledge fosters one's thinking.
 Just as a mother's proximity gives a safe haven to her child, so does knowledge give confidence.
-The confidence gained through knowledge makes one feel at ease even when on foreign land.
-Unfamiliar grounds can be trodden with aplomb when armed with the weapon called knowledge.
-It is an invisible treasure chest that keeps providing one with the tools one needs as and when required, but can't be stolen by anyone.
-It is all his own!
+The confidence gained through knowledge makes one feel at ease even when in a foreign land.
+Unfamiliar grounds can be trodden with surety when armed with a weapon called knowledge.
+It is an invisible treasure chest that keeps providing one with the tools as and when needed but it can't be stolen by anyone.
+It is all his own to keep forever!

-Information is knowledge.
+Knowledge is power.
 Equip yourself with it!

 pada vigrahaH: